etirouthier/keras_dna/docs/sparse.md

 ## Using the strand of the example

-If the annotation files precise the strand for every annotation then by setting the keyword `use_strand` to True, the `Generator` will reverse complement the example known to be in the backward strand.
+If the annotation files precise the strand for every genomical function then by setting the keyword `use_strand` to True, the `Generator` will reverse complement the example known to be in the backward strand.
 This may be useful for the model to read the DNA sequence as the cell machinery.

 ```python
 from keras_dna import Generator